MedJelidi/dog-adoption/README.md

-# dog-adoption
+# pet-adoption
-An application for anyone who wants to set a dog for adoption or choose a dog to adopt.
+An application for anyone who wants to set a pet for adoption or choose a pet to adopt.